FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 Decrypt operations like all other FHE operations in CoFHE are executed asynchronously, meaning:
 1. You request decryption
 2. The operation takes some time to complete
-3. The results are being stored on chain, and then you can query them.
+3. The results are being stored on chain, and then you can use them.

 :::tip[Deep Dive]
 To understand why FHE operations (including decryption) are asynchronous, [read more here](./data-evaluation.md).